TcOpenGroup/TcOpen/README.md

 ## Code of Conduct

 We do not adopt any document describing conduct at this point.
-However, there are two straightforward rules to observe:
+However, there are few straightforward rules to observe:

 1. Treat others as you would like others to treat you
 1. Everyone is free to express his/her ideas.